PieterCooreman/ChromeASP/README.md

 - Requires aspLite, a light-weight framework for ASP/VBScript developers.
 - The default page is "default.asp" (see web.config).

 The script was tested on Windows 2019 (Amazon AWS) & 2022 (Azure) Server and on a local IIS8 (Windows 10).
+It also works on IIS Express (Webmatrix, Visual Studio Code, etc).